jasonincanada/research/Neuroscience/Neuroscience Papers.md

 "... we show that the end of the first postnatal week marks a salient step in the anatomical and functional development of the CA1 region.
 Indeed, within 2 days (P8–10), the link between CA1 principal cells’ activity and self-triggered movements is inverted and neurons are preferentially active during immobility periods. ...
 In this way, CA1 circuits start detaching from external inputs.
 Given the importance of local dynamics for hippocampal function and cortical circuits operation in general, this is likely to be a critical general step in the proper maturation of cognitive circuits." p.
 12

 [Cliques of Neurons Bound into Cavities Provide a Missing Link between Structure and Function](https://doi.org/10.3389/fncom.2017.00048) #rei17 (2017)

+"We developed a mathematical framework to analyze both the structural and the functional topology of the network, integrating local and global descriptions, enabling us to establish a clear relationship between them." p.
+2

+- structural graph - all synapses
+- functional graph - subgraph of structural graph active during a time bin

+"We found a remarkably high number and variety of highdimensional directed cliques and cavities, which had not been seen before in neural networks, either biological or artificial, and in far greater numbers than those found in various null models of directed networks." p.
+2

+"When we simulated microcircuit activity in response to sensory stimuli, we observed that pairwise correlations in neuronal activity increased with the number and dimension of the directed cliques to which a pair of neurons belongs, indicating that the hierarchical structure of the network shapes a hierarchy of correlated activity." p.
+2

+## Results

+"The large number of simplices relative to the number of neurons in the microcircuit implies that each neuron belongs to many directed simplices.
+Indeed, when we counted the number of simplices to which each neuron belongs across dimensions, we observed a long-tailed distribution such that a neuron belongs on average to thousands of simplices." p.
+5

 [Monkey plays Pac-Man with compositional strategies and hierarchical decision-making](https://doi.org/10.7554/eLife.74500) (2022)